 - Grandfathered Legacy Unlimited Plans: High bandwidth consumers can seek out a grandfathered legacy unlimited data plan with Verizon.
-While harder to get and maintain, they are still available and offer truly unlimited data with no throttling or network management.
-Monthly pricing ranges from $45 - $250/month.
+While harder to get and maintain to own, rental lease options are available from $120 - $250/month.

 For those who don't need copious amounts of data and don't have an existing Verizon unlimited smartphone plan or Comcast Internet service - the FMCA plan offers decent pricing to add access to Verizon's coverage map.

 The other cost associated with this plan include the purchase of the hotspot device for a penny.
 You'll also have to factor in the cost of maintaining a FMCA membership (see below).